Glória de Campeão

-Gloria de Campeao (foaled September 29, 2003) is a retired Brazilian Thoroughbred racehorse that is best known for his victory in the 2010 Dubai World Cup.
-He has also run on 4 continents (South America, North America, Europe, Asia) and won on 2 of them.
+Glória de Campeão (foaled September 29, 2003) is a retired Brazilian Thoroughbred racehorse that is best known for his victory in the 2010 Dubai World Cup.
+He ran on 4 continents (South America, North America, Europe, Asia) and won in Brazil, the UAE, and Singapore.

 Background

-Glória de Campeão was a bay racehorse bred in Haras Santarem, in Paraná.
+Glória de Campeão was a bay racehorse bred in Haras Santarem in Paraná.
 His sire was the Argentinian Grade 1 winner Impression.
-His dam was Audacity out of Clackson a horse considered one of the best dam sires born in Brazil.
+His dam was Audacity out of Clackson, a horse considered one of the best dam sires born in Brazil.
 He was named Glória de Campeão which in Portuguese roughly means "Glory of the Champion."

 Racing career

 Brazil

 Glória de Campeão's first two years on the track were nearly all contested at racetracks in Brazil.
 He ran in maiden and condition races for his first four starts, winning two of them.
-His first success in stakes company came in his fifth start, the grade 3 Grande Premio Presidente Antonio T. Assumpcao Netto.
+His first success in stakes company came in his fifth start, the Group 3 Grande Prêmio Presidente Antonio T. Assumpção Netto.
 In it he went to the lead alongside Don Lopes with a clear drop back to the nearest horse after them.
 Don Lopes stayed in contention with Glória de Campeão in second but he drifted to the far outside rail costing him valuable ground as Glória de Campeão stayed on the rail and won the day.
-More stakes success followed as he attempted Grade 1 company twice.
+More stakes success followed as he attempted Group 1 company twice.
 Both times he could only settle for third place.
-But he added another grade stakes to his resume in the Grade 2 Grande Premio Gervasio Seabra, giving him further success as a racehorse.
-A third in his second Grade 1 attempt would be his last start in Brazil as after that he took on the world.
+But he added another grade stakes to his resume in the Group 2 Grande Prêmio Gervasio Seabra, giving him further success as a racehorse.
+A third in his second Group 1 attempt would be his last start in Brazil as after that he took on the world.